Back to Top

 Career Options

-According to the U.S. Bureau of Labor Statistics, job growth for physical therapists is projected to rise much faster than average through 2031.
+According to the U.S. Bureau of Labor Statistics, job growth for physical therapists is projected to rise much faster than average, with a median annual pay of $99,710.

 Admissions Criteria at a Glance